 - Medical students can search online to find the name of their personal librarian

-- Caitlin Meyer and Judy Spak are personal librarians for Physician Associate Program students
+- Caitlin Meyer is the personal librarian for Physician Associate Program students

 - Janene Batten is personal librarian for School of Nursing students

 - Rolando Garcia-Milian is personal librarian for Combined Graduate Program in the Biological & Biomedical Sciences students

 - Kate Nyhan is personal librarian for School of Public Health students.